ReAct Against Hate

 - to improve the ability to adapt tools and non-formal education methods based on human rights education in order to design activities for affected young people by hate speech and discrimination;

-- to provide a space for sharing examples and best practices for Human Rights education in the context of hate speech;
+- to provide a space for sharing experiences and best practices for human rights education in the context of hate speech;

-- to diversify non-formal education methods at organizational level in order to implement projects and activities that will reduce hate speech among affected young people ( ethnic minorities, immigrants, refugees).
+- to diversify non-formal education methods at organizational level in order to implement projects and activities that will reduce hate speech among affected young people ( ethnic minorities, migrants, refugees).

 The project involved 27 participants and 2 trainers from Romania, Bulgaria, Czech Republic, Italy, France, Poland, Portugal and Turkey who took part in the mobility of the project which was a training course hosted in Aninoasa community from Dambovita, Romania.
 The training course was implemented between 18-26 July 2021.

 Participants were youth workers with a diverse background in education field, aged above 20 years, with minimum 1 years of experience in youth work, work with young people with disadvantaged background facing socio – economic obstacles, young people belonging to ethnic minorities and young people with migrant and refugee background, youth workers with experience in facilitation, knowledge of non-formal education methods.

 During the 8 days of mobility participants were involved in non-formal education activities as practical workshops on hate speech, discrimination, human rights and human rights education topic.
 The topics were approached through participatory non-formal education methods as teambuilding, group work, world caffee, debates, simulations, discussions, role plays, practical exercises, round table, cultural visits which assured the best setting for learning and sharing good practices.